SemTalkOnline/SemTalkOnline/Working with Ontologies.md

 **Quickshape** allows users to directly model related Objects and Connectors by hovering the cursor over an existing source shape and selecting one of the following Shapes:

 #### Circles Used to Create New Objects with Associated Connectors:
-- Dark Blue Circle: Creates an Instance of the source Class
+- Dark Grey Circle: Creates an Instance of the source Class
-- Light Blue Circle: Creates a new source Object Superclass
+- Light Grey Circle: Creates a new source Object Superclass

 #### Connectors to Link Existing Objects:
-- Straight Line: Creates a Subclass relationship between Subclass source Object and the Superclass target Object.
+- Straight Line Arrow: Creates Subclass/ Superclass relationships between Subclass source Objects and Superclass target Objects.
-- Perpendicular Line: Creates an Instance of a Class
+- Perpendicular Line: Creates a default **Consists of** is a default association name used as a placeholder designation for user-defined associations.
+Just click on the **Consists of** relationship to edit it.

 **NOTE**: When using Quickshapes to add Objects, Object placement is limited to a parallel or lower position than the position of the Superclass.